JasselD/JasselNotes/DSA revision/*Sample questions.md

 	- Max nodes = 2^(n+1)−1, a binary tree at height n has n + 1 levels and each level i can have 2^i nodes.

 - What is the max number of leaves a balanced binary tree can have if the trees height is n ?
+	- Max leaves = 2^n, this is because in a balanced binary tree, the leaves are located at the last level (level n) and each level of a binary tree can have up to 2

 - How many edge does it need to build a tree that has n nodes ?